 The East Coast is the most popular destination in Spain.
 This is where the country meets the Mediterranean, with cities such as Almeria, Barcelona and Valencia dotted along the coast.

 This would be one of the spots for a Spanish Road trip, as there are lots of great places to visit on the Costa Brava, Dorada and further south.
 Lesser heralded places such as Murcia and Tarragona are well worth a visit!

 If you’re looking for a dose of sun, sea and sand, then this is the place to go, as there are miles of beautiful coastline.

 This is an ideal place for a road trip in Spain, as there are lots of places to see and you can swing down into Andalucia and go along the Costa del Sol or inland afterwards if you wish!

 A visit to Northern Spain is often overlooked by most people backpacking in Spain, which I find a little odd.
-This is one of the best parts of Spain, the nature and culture here are just incredible!
+This is one of the best parts of Spain, nature and culture here is just incredible!

 You have the Basque Country, where green hills meet golden beaches, and that’s without mentioning the quirky Basque culture.
 Visiting Bilbao and San Sebastian will expose to some of the most interesting places in Spain.
 Further west, you can visit Cantabria, which has great destinations like Santander.